yakeing/php_badge/README.md

 # Badge
-This is an identification tag based on SVG, It can quickly generate various labels and status identifiers
+This is an identification tag based on SVG, It can quickly generate various labels and status identifiers.